isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 ## 4. Datasets ready for cleaning

-Now, the Fitbit dataset is fully organized, with all the files stored in one unified folder called `Fitbit_Complete_Data`.
+Now, the Fitbit dataset is fully organized, with all the files stored in one unified folder called `DATA/Fitbit/Fitbit_Complete_Data`.
+The survey data is stored separately in a folder called `DATA/Survey`.
-As for the survey data, it is stored separately in a folder called `Survey_Data`.
+As for the Reddit data, it is stored in a folder called `DATA/Reddit`.

 ### A) `Fitbit_Complete_Data` folder